How to prevent Outlook from adding signatures

-After installing centrally managed signature adding software, such as CodeTwo Exchange Rules family, Pro version or even cloud based CodeTwo Email Signatures for Office 365 you may need to disable stamping messages with personal signatures created in Outlook.
-If you are not able to get all users to manually remove their Outlook's signatures, some users may end up having two different signatures: one from Outlook and another added by signature adding software operating server-side.
+After installing centrally managed signature adding software, such as the CodeTwo Exchange Rules family, the Pro version or even cloud based CodeTwo Email Signatures for Office 365, you may need to disable stamping of the messages with personal signatures created in Outlook.
+If you are not able to get all users to manually remove their Outlook signatures, some users may end up having two different signatures: one made by Outlook and another added by the signature adding software operating server-side.

 Your users must be logged on to a domain to which you have full administrative access as they must be subjected to your GPO policies for this solution to work.
-Organizations working with Exchange Online (Office 365) can also apply this solution providing their users are connected to an on-premises Active Directory or Azure AD you have full administrative access to.
+Organizations working with Exchange Online (Office 365) can also apply this solution if their users are connected to an on-premises Active Directory or Azure AD to which you have full administrative access.

-To avoid this problem, you may use Group Policy Object.
-If you don't have the ADM or ADMX file dedicated for Outlook version used by the users, you should download one.
-Please pick appropriate one from the list below:
+To avoid the above-mentioned problem, you may use Group Policy Object.
+If you don't have the ADM or ADMX file dedicated for the Outlook version used by the users, you should download one.
+Please pick the appropriate one from the list below:

 - Office 2003